psf/black/docs/the_black_code_style/future_style.md

 Currently, the following features are included in the preview style:

-- `remove_parens_from_assignment_lhs`: Remove unnecessary parentheses from the left-hand side of assignments while preserving magic trailing commas and intentional multiline formatting.
 - `standardize_type_comments`: Format type comments which have zero or more spaces between `#` and `type:` or between `type:` and value to `# type: (value)`.
 - `wrap_comprehension_in`: Wrap the `in` clause of list and dictionary comprehensions